 The Trademarks Law Review: India

 The Trade Marks Act 1999 and the Trade Marks Rules 2017 provide for registration of trade and service marks.
-The term trademark in India includes service marks.
+The term 'trademark' in India includes service marks.
 The Companies Act 2013 provides for registration of company names.
-The Geographical Indication of Goods (Registration and Protection) Act 1999 provides for registration of geographical indications (GIs) of goods.
+The Geographical Indications of Goods (Registration and Protection) Act 1999 provides for registration of geographical indications (GIs) of goods.

 India is also a member of the World Trade Organization and a signatory to the Agreement on Trade-Related Aspects of Intellectual Property Rights, the Paris Convention for the Protection of Industrial Property and the Madrid Protocol for the International Registration of Marks.
-India is also a member of the Nairobi Treaty for the Protection of Olympic Symbols.
+India is also a member of the Nairobi Treaty on the Protection of the Olympic Symbol.
 Additionally, India adopted the Nice Agreement on the International Classification of Goods and Services and the Vienna Classification, established by the Vienna Agreement.

 The GI Registry, also under the IPO, manages the filing and registration of GIs.

 Company names can be registered with the Registrar of Companies (ROC).
-The ROC also has powers to disapprove or rectify name of companies that are identical with or too closely resemble the name by which a company in existence had been previously registered.
+The ROC also has powers to disapprove or rectify names of companies that are identical to or too closely resemble the name by which a company in existence had been previously registered.

-Cooperative societies can be registered with the Department of Registrar of Co-operative Societies.
+Cooperative societies can be registered with the Department of Registrar Co-operative Society.